evilstarksai/CLUBS_IITK/CLUBS_IITK/README.md

 ### Installation

 1. Download as as Zip or Clone this project
-2. Move this project to Root Directory
+2. Move this project to the afore-mentioned Directory
 ```
 Local Disc C: -> xampp -> htdocs -> 'this project'
 ```